webix-hub/docs/data/tutorials/quick_start.md

 - One of the key properties of the any component and any item is its **ID**, the unique string or number that helps us refer to the object. **ID** should be specified if you are going to work with this component/item later as all fucntions  and events are attached to the component through its ID;
 - **template** property defines the way of data presentation within the component item;
-- **type** constructor allows manipulaties the properties of each item rather than the component as a whole;
+- **type** constructor allows manipulating the properties of each item rather than the component as a whole;
 - **data** - defines the datasource for the component;
 - **datatype**  - defines [format](desktop/data_types.md) of the incoming data.
 In case of JSON, datatype specifying is optional.